markhenning/markhenning.github.io/content/the-outage.md

 What followed was not exactly great, I stuck to the safest paths, avoided any up/downs and meandered my way home trying to calm myself down, which surprisingly enough, wasn't working that great!

+Where did that leave me?
+Really there were two main symptoms but both were part of the same thing:
+1) My body essentially forgot what "normal" was
+2) Everywhere outside now triggered the though process that leads to a panic attack.

+**The Body Part**

+It sounds strange to write, but it's true.
+Do you have an odd twitch sometimes?
+An odd pain?
+Do you feel your heartrate shoot up whenever you drink coffee?
+Sometimes you do, sometimes you don't, but most of the time, even if you do feel it, it's just a short twinge and you're done.

+For the first six months,
+The best description I've ever hear of this is that it's like an onion (hello to the Shrek fans).
+The anxiety is there, but over time of normality, the layers shed, you won't notice them go until something happens and you realise you're not having the same reaction over time, you just have to re-experience everything and re-teach your body that this is actually fine and normal.

+It took 6 months before I could drink coffee without having serious heart palpatations, but now, doesn't fuss me at all.
+The onion layers fall off, and by the end of it, everything's fine.

 ### What's it Like?

 Basically, my brain's stupid and can't work out the size of massive things/areas, which causes it to decide it's scared of having a panic attack, which causes a panic attack.